 - 8 am.
 Twelve hours before mixing your dough, feed your sourdough starter, leaving it out on the counter making sure it doubles in size within 6 hours.
 (See notes for extra sour).
 OR, if you keep your starter in the fridge and fed it in the last 7 days- it is OK to use it straight from the jar, cold, without feeding.
 Best to use starter after it peaks, when it is “hungry”.

 - 8:00 pm PLEASE use a kitchen scale if this is your first loaf.
 Weigh the flour in a medium bowl (***zero-ing out the weight of the bowl).
-Then add salt, spices, seeds.
+Then add salt, spices, and seeds.
 Mix starter and water in a small bowl until cloudy and well mixed.
-Pour the starter-water into flour incorporating all the flour using a fork or wood spoon.
+Pour the starter-water into flour, incorporating all the flour using a fork.
 It should be a thick, shaggy, heavy, sticky dough.
 See video.
-Mix for about 1-2 minutes using the wood spoon- it will be hard to mix.
-Don’t worry about tidy dough here, just get the flour all mixed in and cover with a wet kitchen towel and let rest 15 minutes.
+Mix for about 1-2 minutes using a wood spoon- it will be hard to mix.
+Don’t worry about tidy dough here, just get the flour all mixed in, cover with a wet kitchen towel, and let rest 15 minutes.
 It will loosen up as it rests.
 (Alternatively, mix starter and water in the bowl first, then add the salt and flour-like in my 3rd video- either way works.)

 - 8:20 pm: Do the first set of stretches and folds.
 (See the 1st video in post) With one wet hand (put a bowl of water next to you) pull the dough from one side and stretch it upward, then fold it up and over to the center of the dough.
 Quarter turn the bowl and repeat, stretching up and folding it over the middle, repeat for about 30 seconds or until the dough gets firm and resists.
 This helps strengthen the gluten.
 Cover, rest, and repeat the process 15 minutes later.
 With wet fingers, stretch up and fold over, turning, repeating, for 30 seconds until the dough gets firm and resists.
 Then turn the dough over in the bowl.
 Yes, you could do this a couple more times if you would like to build the gluten, but not imperative. 🙂